Lok Sin Tong Yu Kan Hing Secondary School

 Lok Sin Tong Yu Kan Hing Secondary School (樂善堂余近卿中學) or Lok Sin Tong Yu Kan Hing School prior to 2004, is a secondary school of Chinese as a media of instruction (CMI) in Wang Tau Hom, New Kowloon, Hong Kong.

 History

 The school was the first secondary school to be run by Lok Sin Tong and was donated by Mr. Yu Kan Hing, and officially opened by Sir David Clive Crosbie Trench, the Governor of Hong Kong, and John Canning, Secretary of Education at 15 December 1970.
-The first principal of the school was Dr. LI Sze-Bay, Albert, MBE, BBS, JP (1936-2010), who served the school from 1969-2000.
+The first principal of the school was Dr. LI Sze-Bay, Albert, MBE, BBS, JP (1936–2010), who served the school from 1969 to 2000.